schoeberl/cae-lab/lab7/README.md

 ```

 Try writing your own simple c program where you add some numbers and return the
-result. sSee how it executes in Ripes.
+result.
+See how it executes in Ripes.
 Can you see your result?
 Try expanding the program by moving the calculations to
-a separate function which is called by the `main`.
+a separate function which is called by `main`.